danrovito/drblog/content/blog/environment-driven-robots-txt-hugo-static-site-generator.md

 ---
-title: "Environment Driven Robots Txt Hugo Static Site Generator"
+title: "Environment Driven Robots.txt for Hugo Static Site Generator"
 date: 2020-02-21T23:23:04-05:00
 draft: false
 description: "Here is an easy way to block your sites from search engines when using Hugo.
 Easily blog search engines by using environment variables."